fossasia/eventyay-tickets/_sources/user/events/structureguide.rst.txt

 can then create an add-on product configuration allowing users to add products from this category.

 If you edit these products, you will be able to enter the "Start date" and "End date" of the talk or workshop close to the bottom of the page.
-If you fill in these values, pretix will automatically ensure no overlapping talks are booked.
+If you fill in these values, eventyay will automatically ensure no overlapping talks are booked.

 .. note::

-    This option is currently only available on pretix Hosted.
-If you are interested in using it with pretix Enterprise, please contact sales@eventyay.com.
+    This option is currently only available on eventyay Hosted.
+If you are interested in using it with eventyay Enterprise, please contact sales@eventyay.com.